-Record-breaking NZ sharemarket set to re-open as normal
+NZ sharemarket fails to open, again

-The NZX is expected to open as normal today after a series of cyber attacks hit the exchange last week, but will extend trading at the end of the day to accommodate expected changes arising from the quarterly index review of MSCI equity indices.
+The NZX failed to open again this morning after a series of cyber attacks hit the exchange last week.

+The stock exchange was expected to open at 10am and extend trading at the end of the day to accommodate expected changes arising from the quarterly index review of MSCI equity indices.

+However, at 10.20am the website was down with a host error message.
+Read more on the latest on the cyber attacks here.

-The "adjust" session will operate from 5:00 pm to 5:45pm to accommodate those changes, NZX said in a short note this morning.
+NZX said this morning an "adjust" session will operate from 5:00 pm to 5:45pm to accommodate the MSCI rebalancing, which would normally see significantly increased volume traded.

 READ MORE: